My Man Just Told Me Up Front When We Get Married He’s Not Wearing A Ring! - NewsBreak

 My Man Just Told Me Up Front When We Get Married He’s Not Wearing A Ring!

 Talk about random.
 So me and my fiancée are talking the other night and throws out that he wanted to be up front about something.
-He told me when we get married...b93.net
+He told me when we get married...kbat.com

 Talk about random.
 So me and my fiancée are talking the other night and throws out that he wanted to be up front about something.
-He told me when we get married...b93.net
+He told me when we get married...kbat.com